 5 Farms to Visit for Pick-Your-Own Strawberries

-Hours: Daily, 8 a.m.−7 p.m., but check the website or call with any questions 401-847-3912.
+Hours: Daily, 8 a.m.−7 p.m., but check the website for updates or call with any questions 401-847-3912.

 895 Middle Rd., Portsmouth, 401-683-1254, facebook.com/QuonsetViewFarm

 Strawberry-picking season has officially launched at Quonset View Farm, open daily from 8 a.m. to 7 p.m.
 Check in on the Facebook page for updates on availability.
 This 140-acre farm was founded in 1915, and guests can pick ripe strawberries overlooking the shoreline of Aquidneck Island.
 The potato farm grows strawberries in the late-spring and early-summer and harvests spuds later in the season.
 Pre-picked berries are available by the quart too.
 Pick your strawberries from June to early July.
 Pay with cash only.